Primal dual methods for Wasserstein gradient flows: Introduction

+In the present work, we further develop this last approach, using Benamou and Brenier's dynamic reformulation of the Wasserstein distance to simulate Wasserstein gradient flows, via both the classical JKO scheme (\ref{eqn:JKO-000}) and our new Crank-Nicolson inspired scheme (\ref{2nd}).
+This leads to a sequence of minimization problems (Figure \ref{fig:level}.C), which we discretize (Figure \ref{fig:level}.D) and then solve using a modern primal dual three operator splitting scheme due to Yan \cite{Yan17}, instead of the classical ALG2 method.
+See section \ref{sec:nummethod} for a detailed description of our approach.

-Another key difference between our method and previous work lies in our treatment of the linear PDE constraint in the dynamic reformulation of the Wasserstein distance.
-While previous work has imposed the linear PDE constraint \emph{exactly}, via a finite difference approximation, we allow the linear PDE constraint to hold up to an error of order $\delta$, which can be tuned according to the spatial discretization $(\Delta x)$ and the inner temporal discretization $(\Delta t)$ to respect the order of accuracy of the finite difference approximation.
+Due to the fact that we use operator splitting methods to compute the minimizer in Benamou and Brenier's dynamic formulation of the Wasserstein distance, our work can be seen as an extension of previous work by Papadakis, Peyre, and Oudet \cite{PPO14}, which applied similar two operator splitting schemes to simulate the Wasserstein distance.
+However, there are a few key differences between our approach and previous work.
+First, we are able to implement the primal dual splitting scheme in a manner that does not require matrix inversion of the finite difference operator, which reduces the computational cost.
+Second, we succeed in obtaining the exact expression for the proximal operator, which allows our method to be truly positivity preserving, while other similar methods are only positivity preserving in the limit as $\Delta x, \Delta t \to 0$; see Remark \ref{comparisonremark}.
+Third, instead of imposing the linear PDE constraint in Benamou and Brenier's dynamic reformulation \emph{exactly}, via a finite difference approximation, we allow the linear PDE constraint to hold up to an error of order $\delta>0$, which can be tuned according to the spatial discretization $(\Delta x)$, the inner temporal discretization $(\Delta t)$, and the outer time step $\tau$ to respect the order of accuracy of the finite difference approximation; see Remark \ref{relaxpderemark}.
 Numerically, this allows our method to converge in fewer iterations, without any reduction in accuracy, as demonstrated in Figure \ref{fig:optimaldelta}.
-Theoretically, this makes it \emph{possible} to prove convergence of minimizers of the fully discrete problem to minimizers of the JKO scheme (\ref{eqn:JKO-000}) and its higher order variant (\ref{2nd}), since minimizers of the fully discrete problem always exist, which is not the case when the PDE constraint is enforced exactly.
-(See Remark \ref{deltaremark} and Theorem \ref{minimizersexist}.)
+From a theoretical perspective, the fact that we only require the PDE constraint to hold up to an error of order $\delta> 0$ makes it \emph{possible} to prove convergence of minimizers of the fully discrete problem to minimizers of the JKO scheme (\ref{eqn:JKO-000}), since minimizers of the fully discrete problem always exist for $\delta >0$, which is not the case when the PDE constraint is enforced exactly ($\delta = 0$); see Remark \ref{deltaremark} and Theorem \ref{minimizersexist}.